millerthegorilla/artisan_scripts/README.md

 This then uses the envsubst command to complete a ./templates/env_files/scripts_env and ./templates/env_files/settings_env.

-The scripts_env provides environment variables to the scripts, and the settings_env is copied to the directory /etc/opt/$PROJECT_NAME/settings to be read as and when by settings.py.
+The scripts_env provides environment variables to the scripts, and the settings_env is copied to the directory /etc/opt/$PROJECT_NAME/settings to be read as and when by settings.py (in production, wsgi.py reads the settings into memory, just once, as the server is initialised).

 If you want to change any podman image tag then you will need to do so in the script ./initial_provision.sh and also the file ./templates/env_files/scripts_env.